 Although the finance industry is becoming more automated and processes are more streamlined, cross-border transacting is still a fairly complex and unwieldy system.
 Fraud is 2.5 times higher in international transactions, which results in $6 billion in fraud losses and $8.6 billion in false declines.
 Due to high levels of fraud, merchants add additional levels of fraud protection activities, which results in a difficult and longer process for consumers.
 One potential solution that only recently had been implemented by finance institutions is the usage of blockchain in cross-border transacting.

 Blockchain technology has the ability to create a direct link from one party to another, avoiding corresponding banking altogether.
-Finance institutions could eliminate the many layers of fraud protection, as fraudulent activities would be almost completely eliminated due to blockchain’s decentralized nature and impermeable ledger.
+Finance institutions could eliminate the many layers of fraud protection through a blockchain’s decentralized nature and impermeable ledger.
 Last year, Wells Fargo and the Commonwealth Bank of Australia made history, as they utilized blockchain in order to complete a transaction between parties in Australia and the US.
 Recently, IBM partnered with two blockchain companies to facilitate cross border transactions between the financial institutions across the world.

 Transformative technology, such as blockchain, will bring organizations around the world closer together.
 In order to ensure future success, having a global mindset is critical.
 In the example above, 60 percent of consumers who partake in cross border transacting frequently do so with parties outside their own country, and this number will only grow.
 Organizations that seek to instill a global mindset in employees are set to see greater success in an ever-shrinking world.